Malice at the Palace: Events after the brawl

 On November 19, 2009, John Green, the fan who helped instigate the brawl, appeared on ESPN's First Take, where he talked about the incident and the changes he had made since then.
 Green recounted that he had an alcohol problem at the time and had since made an effort to deal with that.
 He said that Artest had apologized to him several months earlier, and wished to work together in some type of community service in Detroit.
 On June 9, 2017, Artest (then known as Metta World Peace) appeared on The Rich Eisen Show and alluded to his friendship with Green.

-Almost 4 years after the incident, another similar incident happened also at the same arena, this time between the Los Angeles Sparks and the Detroit Shock (now known as the Dallas Wings) of the WNBA.
+Almost four years after the incident, another similar incident happened also at the same arena, this time between the Los Angeles Sparks and the Detroit Shock (later the Tulsa Shock, now known as the Dallas Wings) of the WNBA.
 This gave it the nickname "The Malice at The Palace II".